The Weather Forecast

 The Turks and Caicos Islands generally experiences pleasant and consistent weather throughout the year.

-May to October are considered the “hot” months, and November to April are the “cool” months.
+May to October is considered the “hot” months, and November to April are the “cool” months.
 Although the average monthly variation between the “hot” and “cool” months is only about 10° F, this difference is definitely noticeable.
-Depending on personal preference, some may find that activities such as cycling, hiking and exploring historical sites may be a bit too exhausting during the height of summer.
+Depending on personal preference, some may find that activities such as cycling, hiking, and exploring historical sites may be a bit too exhausting during the height of summer.

 The precipitation level in the Turks and Caicos is among the lowest in the Caribbean.